Tarsiciosh/EssentialFeed/NOTES.md

 )
 - add ResourceLoadingView and ResourceErrorView conformance to the FeeImageCellController public func display(_ viewModel: ResourceLoadingView) {
-    cell?.feeImageContainer.isShimmering = viewModel.isLoading
+    cell?.feedImageContainer.isShimmering = viewModel.isLoading
 }
 public func display(_ viewModel: ResourceErrorViewModel) {
     cell?.feedImageRetryButton.isHidden = viewModel.message == nil
 }
+- UIImage.init(data:) has an error
 - if the image fails to be mapped it should show the retry button
 - in the LoadResourcePresenter:
 - prublic typealias ... () throws -> ...
-- in the LoadResourcePresenterTests
+- in the LoadResourcePresenterTests:
 T) test_didFinishLoadingWithMapperError_displaysLocalizedErrorMessageAndStopsLoading
 let (sut, view) = makeSUT(mapper: { resource in
     throw anyError()
 }
 sut.didFinishLoading(with: "resource")
 XCTAssertEqual(view.messages, [
+    .display(errorMessage: localized("GENERIC_CONNECTION_ERROR")),
 ]
 - in LoadResourcePresenter
 public func didFinishLoading(with resource: Resource) {